-The slotted clampbar is one of a number of important innovations developed for the Magnabend sheetmetal folding machine.
+The slotted clampbar is one of several innovations that were developed for the Magnabend sheetmetal folding machine.

-The sections between the slots are the equivalent of the adjustable "fingers" of a conventional pan-brake machine, but with the Magnabend clampbar they never need to be adjusted as the design allows for all sizes!
+The sections between the slots of this clampbar are the equivalent of the adjustable fingers of a conventional pan-brake machine, but with the Magnabend clampbar they never need to be adjusted because the design provides for all sizes!

 Firstly it was noticed that it is not necessary to have a continuous bending edge because bends will carry across reasonable gaps left between the fingers with no noticeable effect on the bend provided that the fingers are well aligned, and they always are well aligned on the slotted clampbar because it has fixed "fingers".